countable-web/open-source-corporation/developers/DJANGO.rst

 Imports
 ~~~~~~~

-Certain files in Django should only import from other certain types of
-files.
-For example, ``urls.py`` should really only import from
-``views.py`` (and ``utils.py``).
+Certain files in Django should only import from other certain types of files.
+For example, ``urls.py`` should really only import from ``views.py`` (and ``utils.py``).

 |import flow|

 Models
 ~~~~~~

-Keep models *normalized*. (no duplicate data or extra foreign keys).
+Keep models *normalized*: no duplicate data or extra foreign keys.

-Schema changes should be heavily reviewed by a senior dev as any bad designs here will cascade to other layers.
+Schema changes should be heavily reviewed by a senior dev, as any bad designs here will cascade to other layers.

 Views
 ~~~~~

-We generally use function based views (FBV) instead of class based views
+We generally use function based views (FBV) instead of class based views (CBV) at Countable.

-(CBV) at Countable.
-When using Django Rest Framework (DRF), this is an
-exception and we prefer CBV.
-Please do use DRF for substantial rest API
+When using Django Rest Framework (DRF), this is an exception and we prefer CBV.
+Please do use DRF for substantial rest API work.
-work.

 Avoid unnecessary nesting.